Kendrastic/Kendrastic/README.md

 - 👋 Hi, my name is Kendra!
 - 👀 I’m interested in coding, arts, and animals.
-- 🌱 I’m currently learning MERN, git, and more.
+- 🌱 I’m currently learning Python, MERN, Java, and working on projects.
-- 💞️ I’m looking to collaborate on open-source projects and my next full-time dev role!
+- 💞️ I’m looking to collaborate on open-source contributions and my next full-time dev role!
 - 📫 Please connect and reach me at: https://www.linkedin.com/in/kendraplant/.
 <!---
 Kendrastic/Kendrastic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.